 Dapper Web Designs

 Gail, Linda, Wendy, and Jane bring a variety of experience to their poetry journal.
 In their lives they have been daughters, wives, mothers, grandmothers, aunts, sisters, divorcees, and widows.
 They have served as teachers, piano instructors, child advocates, medical supervisors, disability warriors, riding instructors, organizers, poetry teachers, and public relations mavens.
 As individuals they’ve been published in numerous journals, won poetry contests, been awarded fellowship grants.
-Among them they have published seven books/chapbooks of poetry.
+Among them they have published eight books/chapbooks of poetry.
 They live in Delaware from the top of the state to the bottom, in cities, on farms, and at the beach.
 The photo above was taken at one of their biannual retreats at Shipping Creek Farm, the Ingersoll family farm on the banks of the Chester River in eastern Maryland.
 After more than ten years they have come to think of the farm as their muse, and it was there that Walking the Sunken Boards (Pond Road Press, 2019) was born.
 Their experience of publishing that poetry collection together is what led them to create ൪uartet.

 Quartet, n.
 1. a group of four singers or instrumentalists or a piece of music composed for such a group.
 2. a group of four things of the same kind that belong together.